sad-spirit/pg-wrapper/docs/connecting.rst

     Sets the factory object for converters to and from PostgreSQL representation.

 ``getTypeConverterFactory(): TypeConverterFactory``
-    Returns the factory object for converters to and from PostreSQL representation.
+    Returns the factory object for converters to and from PostgreSQL representation.
     If one was not set explicitly by the previous method, sets and returns an instance of :ref:`a default factory <converter-factories-default>`.